-- As stipulated in the Assessment Procedures Manual, supervisors of candidates doing master's dissertations must hold at least an equivalent (master's) qualification, but preferably a doctorate and must have a research record that is deemed acceptable by the college for the appointment.
-Supervisors who hold a master's degree should preferably be appointed as a co-supervisor.
-Supervisors and co-supervisors of doctoral candidates must themselves hold a doctorate and have a research record that is deemed acceptable by the college for the appointment.
-In exceptional circumstances, the Executive Dean or delegated person may request the Intercollege Postgraduate Studies Committee to approve the appointment of a supervisor with specific expertise but who does not have the stipulated academic qualification or research record. - 5.8 All novice master's and doctoral supervisors must attend compulsory supervisor training offered by CGS and submit proof of completion thereof to the Chair of Department, or delegated person before they may be appointed as supervisors. - Immediately after registration has been finalised, the candidate and his/her supervisor sign a supervision agreement setting out their respective roles regarding the proposed research.
+- 5.13 Supervisors and co-supervisors of doctoral candidates must hold a doctorate and have a research record deemed acceptable by the college for the appointment.
+In exceptional circumstances, the Executive Dean or delegated person may request the Intercollege Postgraduate Studies Committee to approve the appointment of a supervisor with specific expertise but who does not have the stipulated academic qualification or research record. - 5.14 All novice master's and doctoral supervisors must attend compulsory supervisor training offered by CGS and submit proof of completion thereof to the Chair of Department, or delegated person before they may be appointed as supervisors/cosupervisors. - Immediately after registration has been finalised, the candidate and his/her supervisor sign a supervision agreement setting out their respective roles regarding the proposed research.
 Colleges, schools, or departments may draw up their own agreements.
 The supervisor must upload the signed agreement on the M&D Student Dashboard within 60 days from the date of registration.
-It is the responsibility of the Chair of Department or delegated person to ensure that the agreement is uploaded. - 5.10 To increase supervision capacity, supervisors external to Unisa may be appointed.
+It is the responsibility of the Chair of the Department or delegated person to ensure that the agreement is uploaded. - To increase supervision capacity, supervisors external to Unisa may be appointed.
 Their remuneration and conditions of employment are determined from time to time by the relevant Unisa structures.

-External (co-)supervisors are appointed as independent task-based contractors by the academic department hosting the particular qualification.
-This department recommends the appointment of an external (co-)supervisor to the Executive Dean or delegated person substantiated by a curriculum vitae that should include any supervisory experience.
+External (co-)supervisors are appointed as independent task-based contractors by the academic department hosting the particular qualification if there is no capacity or expertise available in the department.
+This department recommends the appointment of an external (co-) supervisor to the Executive Dean or delegated person substantiated by a curriculum vitae that should include any supervisory experience.
 The remuneration of external supervisors is funded from Unisa's Academic Human Resource Allocation Model (ACHRAM) (departmental discretionary funds).

-- 5.11 The following criteria are considered when appointing external supervisors: academic qualification, expertise in the field and supervisory experience at the level of the qualification they will be required to supervise. - 5.12 A co-supervisor or panel of supervisors may be appointed.
-Co-supervisors or panel members should be experts in an aspect of the field of the proposed dissertation or thesis.
-They may provide academic support and expertise in cooperation with the supervisor. - 5.13 A novice supervisor must co-supervise with experienced supervisors. - 5.14 Supervisors and co-supervisors are strongly encouraged to attend at least one supervisor internal training initiative annually. - 5.15 A supervisor or candidate may address a duly motivated request to the Executive Dean or delegated person for the appointment of a co-supervisor, or for the replacement of the supervisor by another supervisor.
+- 5.17 The following criteria are considered when appointing external supervisors: academic qualification, expertise in the field and supervisory experience at the level of the qualification they will be required to supervise. - 5.18 A co-supervisor or panel of co-supervisors may be appointed. - 5.19 The co-supervisor(s) should be experts in an aspect of the field of the proposed dissertation or thesis.
+They may provide academic support and expertise in cooperation with the supervisor

+- 5.20 The members of a panel of co-supervisors should be experts in an aspect of the field of the proposed dissertation or thesis.
+They may provide academic support and expertise in cooperation with the supervisor - 5.21 Supervisors and co-supervisors are strongly encouraged to attend at least one supervisor internal training initiative annually. - 5.22 A supervisor or candidate may address a duly motivated request to the Executive Dean or delegated person for the appointment of a co-supervisor, or for the replacement of the supervisor by another supervisor.